June-Jepkurui-png/plp-webtechnologies-classroom-july2025-july-2025-javascript-events-and-basic-interactivity-javascrip/README.md

 * A light/dark mode toggle.
 * A counter or button game.
-* A collapsible FAQ section
+* A collapsible FAQ section.
-* A simple dropdown menu
+* A simple dropdown menu.
 * A tabbed interface

 **Goal:** Use DOM manipulation + events to make the page dynamic and engaging.
 Be creative!